 Guess what?
 After talking with a friend about ways to use up white wine recently, I came up with a new and delicious recipe: White Wine Alfredo Sauce!
 I made it as a reduced fat version, so that the DH and I could enjoy it more often, with less guilt.
 I actually don’t believe in feeling guilty about food.
 Nourish yourself, nourish your body, be active, and no guilt.
 So I guess it’s more that I can eat my (Reduced-Fat) White Wine Alfredo Sauce with less worry about what the fat content is doing to my heart.
 I served it with blanched broccoli, so there’s that, right?
 Apparently broccoli is not only a super-food but a super-duper food, and a dash of wine is actually considered heart-healthy, so I think it was a healthy meal overall!

 And it’s so easy to make!
 Seriously!
 If you have a can of 1% evaporated milk, you can make this recipe!
+And bonus, this White Wine Alfredo Sauce doesn’t contain the preservatives that canned or jarred Alfredo sauce does.
+Winning!

 So, let’s getting cooking!